caepenna/front-end-toolkit/_contents/2-libs.md

 });
 ```

-If you need a big customisation C3 isn't recommended.
-In this case, will be better use D3JS, but this tool is more complex and require a good level of knowledge in javascript.
+Any other customization on how chart is draw we recommend to use D3.js, although it requires a medium JavaScript knowledge.

 ## Bourbon

-Bourbon is a mixin library usefull for saving time when setting most used mixins on your project.
+[Bourbon](http://neat.bourbon.io/) is a mixin library usefull for saving time when setting most used mixins on your project.

 It can be installed as a gem if you are working on a rails project, and can easily be installed via `$ gem install bourbon` if you are on a non-rails app.